MehdiN/quadcopter_ros/README.md

 # drone-simulator-ros

+This is a simulator intended for quacopters for trajectory generation and control design.

 Using ROS Melodic on Ubuntu 18.04

-This is a simulator intended for quacopters in order to test control schemes and trajectories generation.

-## Visualisation:
+## ROAD MAP

-First the visulation will be using Python
-In a second time, it will be integrated to Gazebo Simulator
+* Simulation of quadrotor dynamics
+* Implementation of a basic controller
+* Python Visualization
+* Sensors Simulation
+* Controllers and Estimators Implementation
+* Gazebo Simulator Integration
+* Hardware Integration